Amanda Cordocedo

 While living in Kingston I worked as a bookseller at a wonderful independent bookstore.
 I was sure that I wanted to be a midwife, but in 1994, the Midwifery Education Programme was brand new and difficult to get into.
 I needed to broaden my experience, so I decided to backpack around the world on my own.
 A year and a half later when I got home, I moved to Toronto and trained as a doula with Penny Simkin and Pam England, among other amazing teachers.
 For the next five years I supported pregnant adults and teenagers during pregnancy, labour and birth, and the postpartum.
 I was also enrolled in the Childbirth Educator’s Programme at Humber College and completed several courses until 2000 when I was accepted into the MEP at Ryerson, and began my midwifery degree.
 Six years later I graduated and practiced with Riverdale Community Midwives in the east end of Toronto for my new registrant year.
 When my first year of practice was complete, I realized it was time to leave the city and pursue my dream of returning to a rural area, as I grew up in Caledon.
 My family and I moved to the Creemore area in 2009, and we love it here.

 In addition to my role at Midwives Nottawasaga, for the past 9 years I have been an elected member of the Council of the College of Midwives of Ontario (CMO), which regulates the profession of midwifery in the public interest.
 I sit as chair of the CMO Quality Assurance Committee, and as a member of the Complaints committee and the Discipline and Fitness to Practice Committees.
-I’m also an International Board Certified Lactation Consultant, and work in the Healthy Babies, Happy Families Well Baby Clinic at CGMH.
+I’m also an International Board Certified Lactation Consultant, and work in the Healthy Babies, Happy Families Well Baby Clinic.
 I'm currently enrolled in postgraduate studies at the University of Alberta in the Graduate Certificate in Sexual Health program.
 I believe that access to comprehensive, inclusive, sex-positive and evidence-based sex education is a basic human right across the lifespan.

 In my time off, I love to travel and go on adventures in nature or culture.
 Sometimes solo, sometimes with my one or both of my kids (my son is 19 and my daughter is 14), or my partner, or any combination thereof.
 I love learning and adventure!